navya/TOSC/README.md

-## This Repository depends on next version of Javascript, so expect some unusual changes around.
+# This Repository depends on next version of Javascript, so expect some unusual syntactical changes around.
 If you want to learn more koa- read - https://code.tutsplus.com/series/introduction-to-generators-koajs--cms-690

 # Koa Based Result Portal